MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 `\Platforms\Win32\ImportBefore\*.props`

-if you are extending the existing ones.
+if you're extending the existing ones.
 You can also use an ImportAfter folder in all these locations.

-For an example definition of `_UpgradePlatformToolsetFor_*`, see $(VCTargetPath)\\Platforms\\Win32\\Platform.Default.props.
+For an example definition of `_UpgradePlatformToolsetFor_*`, see `$(VCTargetPath)`\\Platforms\\Win32\\Platform.Default.props.

-You only need to define `_UpgradePlatformToolsetFor_v150` as v150 to log a message that upgrade is not required (instead of 'not available') if a project or config already uses this toolset.
+You only need to define `_UpgradePlatformToolsetFor_v150` as v150 to log a message that upgrade isn't required, instead of 'not available', if a project or config already uses this toolset.

 When a project can be upgraded, it participates in *Solution Retargeting*.
 For more information, see [IVsTrackProjectRetargeting2](/dotnet/api/microsoft.visualstudio.shell.interop.ivstrackprojectretargeting2?view=visualstudiosdk-2017).

 If you want to adorn project names in **Solution Explorer** when projects use a particular toolset, define

-> \_PlatformToolsetShortNameFor\_*toolset_name*
+`_PlatformToolsetShortNameFor_<toolset_name>`

-where *toolset_name* is the short name for the toolset.
-This is only used in Visual C++ for old toolsets, but it can be used for any toolset.
+where \<*toolset_name*> is the short name for the toolset.
+Short names are only used in Visual C++ for old toolsets, but you can use one for any toolset.
 For examples of short name definitions, see the Microsoft.Cpp.Default.props file.
 For examples of usage, see the Microsoft.Cpp.Platform.targets file.

 ### Custom project upgrade